 - Gather all the ingredients.
 You will also need 4 6-oz ramekins and cupcake liners.

-- In a medium bowl, combine ½ cup all-purpose flour (plain flour) and 1 tsp baking powder and whisk well to combine (shortcut for sifting).
+- In a medium bowl, combine ½ cup all-purpose flour (plain flour) and 1 tsp baking powder.
+Whisk well to combine (it‘s a shortcut for sifting).

 - In a small bowl, whisk 1 large egg (50 g each w/o shell), 2 Tbsp milk, 2 Tbsp sugar, and 1 Tbsp neutral oil together until combined and the sugar is dissolved.